rmassidda/ir-2019/11_document_ranking.md

 ### Fancy-hits
 The fancy-hits heuristic is a variation of the champion list that makes use of an additional scoring scheme, the PageRank.
-In a preprocessing phase the docIDs are assigned decreasing in respect to their PageRank, and also we compute for each term its champion list, called from now on FH, and the list of documents not in FH, called IL.
+In a preprocessing phase the docIDs are assigned decreasingly with respect to their PageRank, and also we compute for each term its champion list, called from now on FH, and the list of documents not in FH, called IL.

 At query time the same process is repeated for each term, first thing the score is computed for all the documents in the fancy-hits list.
 Then to improve the results the IL list is scanned, computing the score up to a certain stopping criterion.